-THEREFORE, BB IT RESOLVED BY THE BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM:
+THEREFORE, BE IT RESOLVED BY THE BOARD OF REGENTS OF THE UNIVERSITY OF TEXAS SYSTEM:

 Section 1.
-That there is hereby authorized to be issued five (5) replacement bonds to replace the Lost bondm.
-Said replacement bonds and Me interest coupons appertaining thereto shall be in the same form and in all respects of like tenor and effect am the Lost Bonds and interest coupons appertaining thereto, as • t forth in the 1974 Resolution, except that such replacement bonds and the interest coupons appertaining thereto shall be • ignod manually, or in facsimile, am provided by law, by the proper officials of the System holding office at the time of their issuance.
+That there is hereby authorized to be issued five (5) replacement bonds to replace the Lost Bonds.
+Said replacement bonds and the interest coupons appertaining thereto shall be in the same form and in all respects of like tenor and effect as the Lost Bonds and interest coupons appertaining thereto, as set forth in the 1974 Resolution, except that such replacement bonds and the interest coupons appertaining thereto shall be signed manually, or in facsimile, as provided by law, by the proper officials of the System holding office at the time of their issuance.
 Section 2.
-That said replacement bondm • hall be dated January 1, 1974, which is the data of the Lost Bonds.
+That said replacement bonds shall be dated January 1, 1974, which is the date of the Lost Bonds.

 Section 3.
-That maid replacement bonds and all interest couponr appertaining thereto \bullet hall have the letter \bullet Rn proceding the Bond Number and following the Interest Coupon Number.
+That said replacement bonds and all interest coupons appertaining thereto shall have the letter "R" preceding the Bond Number and following the Interest Coupon Number.

 Section 4.
-That after • id replacement bonds have bean executed, it • hall be the duty of the Chancellor of the Board or some other officer, employee or attorney of the System acting through System from him, to deliver the replacement bonds to the Attorney General of thr State of Texas for examination and approval.
-After approval by the Attorney General of thr State of Texas, the replacement bon& mhall be delivered to the Comptroller of public Accounts of the State of Texas for registration.
-The replacement bondm thum registered shall remain in custody of the Chancellor of the System, or Subject to his order, until the delivery thereof to the respective owner of the original Bonds being replaced thereby.
+That after said replacement bonds have been executed, it shall be the duty of the Chancellor of the Board or some other officer, employee or attorney of the System acting through System from him, to deliver the replacement bonds to the Attorney General of the State of Texas for examination and approval.
+After approval by the Attorney General of the State of Texas, the replacement bonds shall be delivered to the Comptroller of Public Accounts of the State of Texas for registration.
+The replacement bonds thus registered shall remain in custody of the Chancellor of the System, or subject to his order, until the delivery thereof to the respective owner of the original Bonds being replaced thereby.

 Section 5.
-That the Comptroller of public Accounts of the State of Texas is hereby authorized and directed t_0 register the replacement bond8 in the same manner as the Lost Bonds were registered, giving them the same registration numbers as the Lost Bonds except that such numbers shall be preceded by the letter The Comptroller shall data him registration certificate as of the data of registration of the replacement bonds.
+That the Comptroller of Public Accounts of the State of Texas is hereby authorized and directed to register the replacement bonds in the same manner as the Lost Bonds were registered, giving them the same registration numbers as the Lost Bonds except that such numbers shall be preceded by the letter "R".
+The Comptroller shall date his registration certificate as of the date of registration of the replacement bonds.

-^{} Lost Instrument Bond not provided to the Office of the Board of Regents.
+\ Lost Instrument Bond not provided to the Office of the Board of Regents.

 Section 6.
-That all provisions of the 1974 Resolution providing for the issuance of the series of bonds of which the Lost Bondm were a part and which are not in conflict with this resolution are hereby adopted by reference and shall be a part of this resolution.
+That all provisions of the 1974 Resolution providing for the issuance of the series of bonds of which the Lost Bonds were a part and which are not in conflict with this resolution are hereby adopted by reference and shall be a part of this resolution.

 Section 7.
-That the preparation and passage of this resolution by the Board and the performance of • ach and every, all and • inquiar, the acts ordered hereby and all acts □□ • xponditurar incidental thereto shall be at no coat to the System and shall be borne entirely by and be the sole liability of the OVNU of the Lost Bonds who have requested the issuance of replacement bonds as provided herein.
+That the preparation and passage of this resolution by the Board and the performance of each and every, all and singular, the acts ordered hereby and all acts or expenditures incidental thereto shall be at no cost to the System and shall be borne entirely by and be the sole liability of the owner of the Lost Bonds who have requested the issuance of replacement bonds as provided herein.